-We manufactured 59% of all garments which we placed in service during fiscal 2007.
-These were primarily work pants manufactured at our plant in Ebano, San Luis Potosi, Mexico and shirts manufactured at our plant in Valles, San Luis Potosi, Mexico.
+We manufactured approximately 60% of all garments which we placed in service during fiscal 2008.
+These were primarily work pants and shirts manufactured at our plants in Cardenas, Ebano and Valles, which are located in San Luis Potosi, Mexico.
 The balance of the garments used in our programs are purchased from a variety of industry suppliers.
 While we currently acquire the raw materials with which we produce our garments from a limited number of suppliers, we believe that such materials are readily available from other sources.
 To date, we have experienced no significant difficulty in obtaining any of our raw materials or supplies.
-Currently, we also manufacture approximately 68% of the mats we place in service at our plant in Cave City, Arkansas.
+Currently, we also manufacture approximately 75% of the mats we place in service at our plant in Cave City, Arkansas.